CloudBotIRC/CloudBot/README.md

 ## Install

 Before you can run the bot, you need to install a few Python modules.
 These are `lXML` and `BeautifulSoup`.
-These can be installed with PIP (The Python package manager), or from .exe installers (find them on the net) on Windows systems:
+These can be installed with PIP (The Python package manager):

-`sudo pip install lxml`
+`pip install lxml`

-`sudo pip install beautifulsoup`
+`pip install beautifulsoup`

 On Debian based systems, you can get pip with

-`sudo apt-get install pip`
+`apt-get install pip`

 For `.spell` to work, we also need a library called `Enchant`.
 On Debian based systems, install it with:

-`sudo apt-get install python-enchant`
+`apt-get install python-enchant`

 In addition, for `.whois` to work optimally, you must have `whois` installed.
 Again, on Debian based systems, install it with:

-`sudo apt-get install whois`
+`apt-get install whois`

 If you are a user of another Linux disto, use your package manager to install the dependencies, or, for other operating systems,  use **Google** to locate source packages you can install.